byteme980/recipes-md/src/markdown-pages/pesto-pasta.md

 In pasta pot, place cherry tomatoes and chicken sausage.
 Heat for a minute on high until tomatoes start to get soft.
 Add spinach and place lid on pot until spinach just starts to wilt.

-Add pasta and broccoli and, pesto.
+Add pasta, broccoli, and pesto.
 Stir until everything is coated evenly.
 Serve with grated Parmesan.